Castle Freak (2020 film): Plot

-Rebecca overhears the attack and discovers that he is prepared to kill her sibling.
-She begs for John to spare her sister, only for John to instead turn on Rebecca and begin to beat her.
-John is then killed by the sibling.
-Overwhelmed, Rebecca allows her sister to lead her to the ritual site, where The Professor urges her to embrace her destiny.
-She obediently takes her sister's hand as the gate opens to allow Yog-Sothoth into the world and Rebecca's body undergoes a monstrous transformation.
+An overwhelmed Rebecca allows her sister to lead her to the ritual site, urged by the Professor to embrace her destiny.
+She takes her sister's hand, opening a gate to allow Yog-Sothoth into the world.
+Rebecca's body undergoes a monstrous transformation.

-In an after credits sequence The Professor enters his professor's office at the university, where he greets a man he calls "West" as a glowing vial sits on the desk.
+In an after credits sequence The Professor enters his office at the university, where he is identified as "Mr. Armitage".
+He then greets a man he calls "West" as a glowing vial sits on the desk.